cncf/glossary/content/en/ebpf.md

 Typically, applications run in the user space, and if the application requires some privileges from the kernel (e.g., to access some hardware), it requests it from the kernel via a so-called "system call."
 In most cases, this approach works just fine.
 However, there are instances where developers require more flexibility for low-level system access.
-Observability, security, and networking features are some of the ideal examples to be implemented within the kernel space.
+Observability, security, and networking features are good examples.
 One of the possibilities to reach such a goal is to use Linux kernel modules, which allow extending the kernel base without adding directly to the kernel source code.
 While using Linux kernel modules bring the mentioned benefits, it adds to the security risks because they operate within the kernel space and can make the kernel crash.
 Kernel modules have elevated privileges and direct access to system resources, which, if not properly secured, can be exploited by attackers.